MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 **💡 Commercial insight**

 The results reflect a deliberate inventory reduction strategy implemented in 2025.

-The company intentionally reduced stock levels across stores in order to eliminate excess inventory accumulated in the previous season.
-Despite the significant stock reduction, sales volume remained relatively stable (-3%), which suggests that the previous inventory levels were higher than necessary to support demand.
+The company reduced stock levels across stores to eliminate excess inventory from the previous season.
+Despite this, sales volume remained relatively stable (-3%), suggesting that previous stock levels were higher than needed to support demand.
-The data indicates that the assortment was better aligned with actual customer demand, allowing the company to operate with a leaner inventory structure without materially impacting sales performance.
+The data shows that the assortment was better aligned with customer demand, allowing the company to operate with a leaner inventory without significantly impacting sales performance.
-At the same time, lower retail prices helped accelerate stock rotation and support the inventory clean-up process, even though this resulted in some pressure on margin value.
+At the same time, lower retail prices helped accelerate stock rotation and support the inventory reduction, although this created some pressure on margins.

 **STD vs EXC separated**